So-Called Dollars

 Fewer than 85 pieces were struck, all on Jan.
 6, 1933.
 See Type II above.

-Obverse: Pedley-Ryan & Co. / Denver
+Obv.
+Pedley-Ryan & Co. / Denver

-Reverse: One Ounce / Silver / 90%
+Rev. One Ounce / Silver / 90%

-HK-824 - Silver.
-Size 24.
+HK-824 Silver.
+38mm.

 TYPE IV

 Not more than 500 issued, beginning Jan.
 7, 1933.
 Pedley-Ryan expressed hope this would be "the last and final variety."
 Complaints developed, however, that some motorists were using the slugs in lieu of silver dollars at automatic filling stations.
 A further change then was made, both as to size and type (Type VII).
-It was reported previously that only "50 made" of this type IV; obviously an error.
+It was reported previously that only "50 made" of this Type IV; obviously an error.

-Obverse: Pedley-Ryan & Co. / Denver
+Obv.
+Pedley-Ryan & Co. / Denver

-Reverse: 1933 / Silver / 430 Grains
+Rev. 1933 / Silver / 430 Grains

-HK-825 - Silver.
-Size 24.
+HK-825 Silver.
+38mm.

 TYPE V